Finance for Non-Financial Leaders

 Fee: £2,995 (no VAT is charged) Includes all meals, refreshments and programme materials

-For both locations, the course will be led by Dr Danielle Lyssimachou and Iain McCusker
+The course will be led by Dr Danielle Lyssimachou and Iain McCusker

 As a non-financial senior leader, an understanding of finance, financial management, corporate and management metrics and reporting are essential in operating, influencing resourcing decisions and leading the business.
 This programme will provide you with increased confidence and greater ability to review and assess financial information and decisions, improving your ability to influence resources and articulate business impact with your colleagues, peers and stakeholders.